The next big reality-TV star may be an aspiring Mars colonist.

 There will be some spaceflight action before the first launch of humans toward Mars.
 Mars One plans to mount several unmanned missions in the next 10 years to demonstrate required technologies and prepare the ground for the arrival of people.
 A robotic lander and orbiter are scheduled to lift off in 2018, for example, followed by a scouting rover in 2020 and six cargo missions in 2022.

+A panel of experts is currently evaluating a pool of 705 Mars One candidates.
 The applicants signed on to live out the rest of their lives on Mars; at the moment, there are no plans to bring any of the Red Planet pioneers back to Earth.